-In 2010, this framework required CBO to estimate the direct mandate costs of intergovernmental mandates exceeding \$70 million and of private sector mandates exceeding \$141 million proposed in any measure reported from committee.
+In 2013, this framework requires CBO to estimate the direct mandate costs of intergovernmental mandates exceeding \$75 million and of private sector mandates exceeding \$150 million proposed in any measure reported from a committee.
 It also establishes a point of order against consideration of legislation that contains intergovernmental mandates with mandate costs estimated to exceed the threshold amount.
 In addition, Title II requires Federal administrative agencies to assess the effects on state and local governments and the private sector of proposed and final Federal rules and to prepare a written statement of estimated costs and benefits for any mandate requiring an expenditure exceeding \$100 million in any given year.

-In the 112th Congress, the Committee will continue to examine the application of the procedures and enforcement mechanisms associated with UMRA, as well as proposals for expanding the application of the law to capture indirect costs.
+In the 113th Congress, the Committee will continue to examine the application of the procedures and enforcement mechanisms associated with UMRA, as well as proposals for expanding the application of the law to capture indirect costs.